sandhyakj/angular-projects/ToDoApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.

+## About App
+This is a simple Task app to manage a small team's to do list.
+The team requires that the following be in place.

+•	Each task should be able to contain o	Title* o	Description o	Priority* o	Assignee o	Status*

+•	Users should be able to
+    o	Add comments
+    o	Add Attachments

+•	Users should be able to easily move tasks between the following statuses o	To Do o	In Progress o	Done

+Completion status:
+App - Complete, More features to be added
+Test Cases: Yet to be done

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.